-I’ve moved to Washington.
+I’ve moved to Washington, DC.
 First major move in a few years, and excited to be here.
 As the sun was setting, just as I was walking back to my apartment after dropping off my rental car, I looked up and saw that late summer “golden hour” light.

 Hearing the twang among the porticoes

 You turn and keep a mild surprise, seeing